ConorLeckey/Tileman-Mode/README.md

 > - Includes tools for cleaning remnant data from the deprecated "Group tileman addon" plugin.
 > - The plugin will generate three warnings in chat about this change to ensure visibility to players.
 > - Auto-mark functionality now respects imported tile sets, preventing claim on group tiles.

-**Expanded overlay customization options**
-> - A large number of new customization options are available for rendering tile overlays.

-**Added wayfinder functionality**
-> - Enabling the wayfinder in settings will overlay the path your character will walk to the tile you are hovering in realtime.
-> - The unlock cost to walk to the tile can also be displayed as a text overlay on unclaimed tiles.

 **Ground marker import functionality removed**
 > - This legacy migration feature from ground marker plugin was removed as no longer required.